near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 cargo test -- --nocapture
 ```

-> **Note:** the more complex simulation tests aren't performed with this command but we can find them in `tests/sim`.
+> **Note:** the more complex simulation tests aren't performed with this command but you can find them in `tests/sim`.

 ## Using the NFT contract